nirv-ai/docs/vault/README.md

 ## WHY VAULT ?

-- vault is an opensource database for sensitive data storage, access and control
+- vault is an opensource database for sensitive data storage with dynamic TTL authnz for a broad set of stores and cloud services
-- our goal is to have:
+- our goal is to achieve:
+  - zero trust
-  - an immutable vault instance: automation from greenfield to prod
+  - complete immutable infrastructure from dev to prod
-  - persistent storage: vault server life cycle should have 0 impact on data persistence
+  - single source of truth for data access, control and expiration
+  - automated east-west credential provisioning
+  - developer empowerment with operator oversight

 ### NIRVai is a [zero trust](https://www.nist.gov/publications/zero-trust-architecture) open source platform